navkar/Predictions/README.md

 * Boundary changes in India (Nepal/Bangladesh/POK part of Indias territory)
   - Boundaries drawn during partition will be erased.
 * Elimination of caste system in India

+### 2044

+* Earths minerals will be fully depleted
+* Possible deforestation of the entire planet

 ## :flushed: Answer the following questions about yourself for more clarity in your life!